 If you've got perpetually cold feet, check out the Arc'teryx Acrux.
 It is a super warm boot.
 A removable liner on a boot designed for altitudes less than 6000m is a unique and advantageous feature and gives this boot a level of versatility not found in comparable products.
-We experienced some serious durability issues with two pairs of this boot.
-Arc'teryx responded promptly, and we haven't had a problem since.
 While this isn't a perfect contender for cold weather ice climbing, it does get the job done, and its other attributes make it uniquely qualified as an all-around cold-weather mountain boot.